mxmayerr/nonlinear-dynamics/README.md

   - This explores the behavior of Newton's Method on various points on the screen
 - **Mandelbrot Set Explorer**
   - Explores the fractal geometry and behavior of the Mandelbrot and Julia Sets
+- **Koch Curve Explorer**
+  - Explores the Koch curve and snowflake through a recursive process

 ## Images